 You may not need a chatbot on every single page.
 Maybe you can skip the embedded video on some of your pages too!

-6. Decrease the number of redirects
+6. Decrease the number of redirect

 Too many redirects will mess up your page speed 🔁🕰️ Redirects can be useful to optimize the navigation of your website.
 However, too many redirects will slow down your load time.
 This means you need to be extra careful when placing redirects.